matteoferla/Replace-ligand/README.md

 and the 3 letter name of the ligand, returns an object where the method fix, give a probe name (for files), an untaken 3 letter name and the smiles of the ligand will replace it to the other by generating and choosing the best conformer (which is saved as first conformer in the SDF also).
-An improvement could be adding in the saving of the multiconformer SDF a step to save only conformers with an RMSD from previously saved ones greater than 0.1.

     lr = LigandReplacer(code='template.pdb', ref_smiles='O=c1ccc2ccccc2[nH]1', ref_resn='OCH')
     dihydroxycoumarine = lr.replace(probe_name='dihydroxycoumarine',